webplatformco/project-class-composition/README.md

 Partials need to be able to have their own encapsulated state that is not exposed to the implementing class.
 This is important for UAs to be able to expose partials that userland code can use without having to expose their internals.

+It seems reasonable that partials should not have access to private fields of the implementing class, since they may be developed via entirely separate entities.
+This is also the case today for inheritance.
+For cooperative partials, authors can always use naming conventions.
+If down the line, the language gets `protected` fields, partials could have access to those.

 ## Nice to haves